Looking for an instructional approach that will help students to write stronger conclusion paragraphs? You’ll find some ideas here.

 Z – Zing readers with a lasting thought.

 Not every student will need to learn an acronym or follow this “formula” when writing a conclusion paragraph.
-Still, when students are just beginning to build their confidence as writers, structure can help alleviate fear and frustration.
+Still, when students are just beginning to build their confidence as writers, structure can help alleviate writer’s block and frustration.

 2. Avoid summaries.